 - 2. Overly simplistic spiritual advice.
-Until individuals have time to process the loss and experience God's hand through their loss, spiritual platitudes fall on "raw" ears.
+Until Maria and her husband have time to process the loss and experience God's hand through their loss, spiritual platitudes fall on "raw" ears.
 As it says in Proverbs 25:20, "As he that taketh away a garment in cold weather, and as vinegar upon nitre, so is he that singeth songs to an heavy heart." - 3.
-Any sentence that tries to come up with a reason for the loss or a way to prevent future loss, such as, "It probably happened because . . ." or, "You should . . ."
-These comments make an individual feel as though miscarriage is her fault. - 4.
-Giving advice or "quick-fix" solutions, like, "You should try to adopt."
+Any sentence that tries to come up with a reason for the loss or a way to prevent future loss.
+"It probably happened because . . ." or "You should. . ."
+These comments make Maria feel as though it is her fault for the miscarriage. - 4.
+Giving advice or "quick-fix" solutions.
+"You should try to adopt."
 It is not the time to make suggestions.
-An individual's hurting heart may interpret this as though you have no compassion.
+Maria's hurting heart may interpret this as though you have no compassion and said, "If you lost your pet, buy another one."